UCAS code: T100

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Employers look for the breadth of training and experience demonstrated by our graduates, who are in high demand in a wide variety of sectors, including the media, commerce, industry, and the civil service.
+Employers look for the breadth of training and experience demonstrated by our graduates, who are in high demand in a wide variety of sectors.
+These range from the finance and banking industries, and businesses and non-profit organisations at a range of scales, to sectors such as the media, tourism, culture, government and the civil service.

 Standard entry requirement

 The standard entry requirement is:

 - SQA Highers: AAAA-AAAB.
 BBB must be achieved in one year of S4-S6.